Mary II: Marriage

 William and a tearful Mary were married in St James's Palace by Bishop Henry Compton on 4 November 1677.
 The bedding ceremony to publicly establish the consummation of the marriage was attended by the royal family, with her uncle the King himself drawing the bedcurtains.
 Mary accompanied her husband on a rough sea crossing to the Netherlands later that month, after a delay of two weeks caused by bad weather.
 Rotterdam was inaccessible because of ice, and they were forced to land at the small village of Ter Heijde, and walk through the frosty countryside until met by coaches to take them to Huis Honselaarsdijk.
 On 14 December, they made a formal entry to The Hague in a grand procession.

 Mary's animated and personable nature made her popular with the Dutch people, and her marriage to a Protestant prince was popular in Britain.
 She was devoted to her husband, but he was often away on campaigns, which led to Mary's family supposing him to be cold and neglectful.
 Within months of the marriage Mary was pregnant; however, on a visit to her husband at the fortified city of Breda, she suffered a miscarriage, which may have permanently impaired her ability to have children.
-Further bouts of illness, that may have been miscarriages, occurred in mid-1678, early 1679, and early 1680.
+Further bouts of illness, which may also have been miscarriages, occurred in mid-1678, early 1679, and early 1680.
 Her childlessness would be the greatest source of unhappiness in her life.

-From May 1684, Charles II's illegitimate son, James Scott, Duke of Monmouth, lived in the Netherlands, where he was fêted by William and Mary.
+From May 1684, Charles II's illegitimate son, James Scott, Duke of Monmouth, lived in the Netherlands, where he was hosted by William and Mary.
 Monmouth was viewed as a rival to the Duke of York, and as a potential Protestant heir who could supplant the Duke in the line of succession.
 William, however, did not consider him a viable alternative and correctly assumed that Monmouth had insufficient support.

 While the pair started out somewhat distant, they became quite close and trusting of each other over the course of their marriage.
 Their mutual fervour for Protestantism additionally helped bind them together.